sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ### Kube managing feature with fallback enabled:
 Upon system boot, the state is at INIT.
 The `systemctl start` takes it to state LOCAL and as well add a label that enables kube-deployment.
 Whenever kube deploys in future, asyhnchronously, the deployed-container sets kube_mode to kube_pending and gets into a forever sleep mode.
 This action by kube transitions to the transient state LOCAL_TO_KUBE.
 The hostcfgd interferes, call for `systemctl stop`, which transitions it to INIT state.
-Now hostcfgd sets kube_mode = kube_ready and call for `systemctl start`, which would transition it to KUBE_READY state, waiting for re-deploy from kube.
+Subsequently hostcfgd call for `systemctl start`, which would transition it to KUBE_READY state, waiting for re-deploy from kube.
 The re-deploy by kube would be *instantaneous or nearly synchronous*, and it notices the mode to be kube_ready, hence proceeds to start the application processes, transitioning to KUBE_RUNNING state.

 The feature stays in state-KUBE_RUNNING state, until container exits.
 In normal conditions, the exit is mostlikely because kube un-deployed to handle a manifest update.
 This action of container exit, triggers systemd to perform stop action, which would transition it to INIT state.
 As it is auto-container exit, if this feature is enabled for auto restart by systemd, the systemd would transparently perform start action.
-Ths start action would transition to state KUBE_READY, as kube_mode == kube_ready.
+Ths start action would transition to state KUBE_READY, as kube_mode == kube_stopped, which is `!= none`.
 The kubelet deploys the container per updated-manifest instantaneously, which takes it back to state-KUBE_RUNNING.
 In case of any crash, the transitions are the same, just that kubelet would be restarting the container from the same image.
 In case the manifest is removed, the feature will remain in KUBE_READY state, until `systemctl stop` would transition to INIT state.

 In other words, once kube deploys, it would not go to LOCAL mode, even with fallback set, unless the kube_mode is explicitly set to none, followed by a `systemctl restart`, which would transition briefly to INIT state and ends in LOCAL state.
 If a feature is stuck in KUBE_READY for too long, this action could be executed to fallback to LOCAL state